yudapc/test-qa/Readme.md

 `POST /`

 Post a new data
-**Notes: data submitted will not be stored, otherwise only for response purpose**

 Test Cases
 -------------------

-Please find test cases below.
+Please fulfill test cases below.

 > **Test Case A**